In-Depth Review: DEWALT DW745 10-Inch Compact Job-Site Table Saw with 20-Inch Max Rip Capacity – 120V

 Reviews / Testimonials

 Though I really needed a new saw, preferably a very compact one, I decided that a bit of advanced research would only help me.
 Yes…I actually took the time to read most reviews I could get my hands on.

 To no surprise, I discovered that all items on my shortlist had hundreds of reviews posted online. was intrigued at the sheer number of people that took a few minutes out of their schedule just to review this saw.
 So…is it good…is it bad?

-Starting with the good comments, most people had actually rated this unit 5 stars.
+Starting with the good comments, most people had actually gave it a high rating.
 Some really liked the rack and pinion system, praising its cleverness as well as the saw’s accurate cutting performance.
 Others who have used this brand in the past were quite pleased with the new model’s improvements saying that the connecting rod is not flimsy anymore.
 Apparently Dewalt reads reviews which is an awesome thing in my eyes.

 Though the saw has a fairly small cutting surface, it is a portable model after all, a few users employed it to cut into fairly thick, large cedar pieces and the saw kept up pretty well.
 The dust collection port was also seen as a great feature, mainly by people who work inside, in small workshops.